Jimi Hendrix Bronze Statue

 Location: Seattle, WA (Broadway & E Pine St.)

 This week’s quirky attraction is simple, but it’s awesome.
 In the Capitol Hill neighborhood of Seattle stands a statue of guitar god Jimi Hendrix.
 Unveiled in 1997, the bronze likeness shows Hendrix on his knees shredding on his guitar.
 The statue was created by local artist Daryl Smith based on photos of Hendrix from the 1967 Monterey Pop Festival.
 Want to visit?
 The address is 900 E. Pine Street.

-The statue is often covered with various articles of clothing, like the necktie in the photo above.
+The statue is often covered with various articles of clothing, like a necktie or Christmas decorations.
 Leave it to the good folks of Capitol Hill to ensure that Jimi’s fashion changes with the times.

 Hendrix is a Seattle native, which explains why the locals honored him in this manner.
 (How long until we get a Kurt Cobain statue?)
 There’s also a Jimi Hendrix Park in Seattle which, strangely, is not located near the statue.
 Some folks have suggested moving the statue over there, but so far it has remained in its original home.

 Is there a Jimi Hendrix Museum in Seattle?
 No, not right now.
 MOPOP, the Museum of Pop Culture, was originally a Hendrix Museum.
 It has since expanded to feature pop culture of all kinds.
 MOPOP still has a collection of 6000 Hendrix-related items, and many remain on display.
 Find the museum right next to the Space Needle.